ebold123/street-grades/README.md

 # street-grades
 Find out how steep any street in the world is.
 This is a tool designed for cyclists and runners, to help you pick the hilliest (or flattest) routes.
-It works by joining OSM road networks with elevation data, and using the (distance / elevation difference) to calculate grades.
+It works by joining OSM road networks with elevation data, and uses a "distance over elevation change" formula to calculate grades.

 # setup
 Mac setup: